-Helen is a preferred physiotherapy provider for High Performance Sport NZ for the last 10 years.
-She has attended Beijing, London Olympics and Melbourne, Commonwealth games as NZOC Physiotherapist. he has had various roles with Black Ferns rugby team and was the lead physiotherapist for Athletics NZ for 6 years.
-Presently Helen is the physiotherapist for the White Ferns cricket team and NZ Para Athletics.
-She will be attending the Rio Olympic games as physiotherapist for the para athletics team in September 2016.
+Helen is presently, White Ferns cricket physiotherapist and for 14 years, a preferred physiotherapy provider for High Performance Sport NZ.
+She has attended Beijing, London, Rio Olympics and Melbourne, Dehli Commonwealth Games as NZOC Physiotherapist.
+She has had various roles with Black Ferns rugby team, NZ Para Athletics and was the lead physiotherapist for NZ Athletics for 6 years.

 Vicky Clarke-Joyce, Physiotherapist

 BPhty, BPhed, Dip Sport Performance

 Vicky graduated in 2007 from the Otago University and worked as a rotational physiotherapist for the SDHB for a year before coming to Physio Performance where she has worked for the last 12 years.

 Vicky brings a wealth of experience in manual therapy, sports and spinal physiotherapy.
 She has worked with the Southern United Mens football & the Southern Womens hockey teams and hopes to continue her involvement with sports teams in the future.

 Vicky has a special interest in Real Time Ultrasound imaging and rehabilitation, acute sports injuries and functional gym exercise programmes.
 She enjoys